c0utin/c0utin/README.md

-  I'm the Arch guy who's deeply into computer networks and gets a kick out of coding in C and Go.
+  I'm the Arch guy who's deeply into computer networks and gets a kick out of coding.
 My main goal is simply to have fun and create cool stuff that rocks.

   <blockquote>
   <p>"In the world of coding, clarity is king, and simplicity reigns supreme." - Donald Knuth</p>